Share This Page

 Most carbohydrates provide about 4 kcal/gr in their pure dry form.
 However, most prepared carbohydrate foods (fresh bread, cooked rice/pasta/potato, juices) contain more water than carbohydrate, which "dilutes" out the calorie count somewhat.
 Thus 100 grams of mashed potatoes contains only 100 kcal or so (before you add the butter or gravy!).
 Granulated sugar, on the other hand, is pure dry carbohydrate, so the 4 grams in a level teaspoon provides 16 kcal.
 Once eaten, most carbohydrates are digested and turned into glucose, which is also what we commonly call blood sugar.
 The one major exception to this rule is fructose, which metabolically cannot be made directly into glucose.

-At any point in time in a healthy non-diabetic individual, there are just a couple of "teaspoons" of free glucose (about 40 kcal worth) in the body's circulation (ie. the bloodstream).
+At any point in time in a healthy non-diabetic individual, there is a little over one(1) "teaspoon" of free glucose in the body, 10grs circulating in the bloodstream and another 10grs diffused into extra-cellular fluid.
 This means that when you digest and absorb a cup of mashed potatoes or rice, most of the 200 kcal of glucose entering the bloodstream when it gets digested has to be rapidly cleared to someplace else to keep blood sugar in the normal range.
 If it weren't, blood sugar would rise to more than twice normal within 2 hrs after a meal, and you'd have an instant case of diabetes.
 Both types of diabetes are diseases caused by the body's inability to dispose of glucose entering the bloodstream.
 It comes in two general varieties—Type-1 if your body can't make insulin, and Type-2 if you can make insulin but your cells tend to ignore the insulin signal (aka insulin resistance).

 So where does glucose go when it leaves the bloodstream?
 Normally much of it gets taken up into muscle and burned immediately or stored as little starchlike granules (glycogen) in the cells for later use.
 Your liver also stores some glucose as glycogen, which it then releases to keep blood sugar normal overnight or during prolonged exercise.
 And some ingested glucose is used "realtime" by your brain to keep the lights on.
 But an adult at rest burns at most 50 kcal of glucose per hour, so at least half of that cup of mashed potatoes has to be promptly tucked away in storage, preferably as glycogen.